Welcome to the Death Valley Driver Video Review

 thing of cutting away from a good little Old School Southern match to show

-and he had enough in the tank in 1999 to have the best match on this PPV.
+had enough in the tank in 1999 to have the best match on this PPV.

 Lane looked perfectly fine in this also.
 WOOOOOOOOOOOOOO!

 Phil Schneider called me and said that he heard in the chatroom that- prematch- Tully Blanchard CUTZ A PROMO~! that I need to hear.
 So I will now go back and listen to it.
 WAIT HERE.
 Okay.
-Tully says the only reason you were a world champion, Stan Lane, is because you were Bobby Eaton's partner... and then it gets all great as he talks about ten years of hatred coming to the surface- hatred for Dusty Rhodes, for Jim Herd, for everybody who signs the contracts for WWF and WCW, for anybody who screwed him.
+Tully says the only reason you were a world champion, Stan Lane, is because you were Bobby Eaton's partner... and then he gets all great as he talks about ten years of hatred coming to the surface- hatred for Dusty Rhodes, for Jim Herd, for everybody who signs the contracts for WWF and WCW, for anybody who screwed him.
 He must a king-sized preacher these days because it's no longer a WRESTLING PROMO~! and sounds more like the old days when a wrestler would emulate the diction of a preacher.
 I'll take "intense" over "funny" or "extreme" anyday when it comes to wrestling.
 That was the beauty of the Four Horsemen and Dusty Rhodes and that whole ilk of wrestling oratory.
-The reason you need to fear wrestlers that want to go into politics is because the only people who give a shit about oratory skills anymore are preachers and pro wrestlers.
+The reason you need to fear wrestlers that want to go into politics is because the only people who give a shit about oratory skills are preachers and pro wrestlers.)

 Abdullah the Butcher vs. One Man Gang: